Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 Indoor Homes

 Because cats live much longer, safer lives indoors, CAT adopts primarily to indoor-only homes.
-To us, “indoor only” means that your cat stays indoors and is never left unattended or free roaming outside.
-Cats who are allowed to roam free face accident, illness, injury, loss, or theft, and you face unnecessary veterinary expense, worry, and grief.
-But we do encourage you to consider catios and other safe outdoor enclosures, harness and leash walking, or use of secure pet stroller.
-These options will keep your cat and wildlife safe from harm, while providing your feline with the enrichment that outdoor stimulation can provide.
+To us, “indoor only” means that your cat is not left unattended or free-roaming outside.
+Cats who are allowed to roam free face accidents, illness, injury, loss, or theft, and you face unnecessary veterinary expenses, worry, and grief.
+We absolutely do encourage you to consider catios and other safe outdoor enclosures, harness & leash walking, or use of secure pet strollers.
+These options will keep your cat and wildlife safe from harm, while providing your feline with the enrichment that the outdoors can provide.

-In rare cases—when we believe a particular cat can’t be successful and happy in an indoor home—cats may be approved to go to an indoor/outdoor home.
-Those adopting cats designated for possible indoor/outdoor homes go through CAT’s normal adoption process and sign a contract specific to indoor/outdoor situations.
+In rare cases — when we believe a particular cat can’t be successful and happy in an indoor home — cats may be approved for an indoor/outdoor home.
+When adopting such a cat, you’ll go through CAT’s normal adoption process and sign an adoption contract specific to indoor/outdoor situations.

 Declawing